Browser does not support script.

 Optional modules include:

-Finally, students research and write a supervised dissertation on a chosen topic within the field.
+Finally, students research and write a supervised dissertation or arts based research project on a chosen topic within the field.

 Our graduates have gone on to a wide range of roles in the cultural and creative industries including arts administration in local government, art marketing for a major cultural institution in London, editing a lifestyle magazine in the US, and researching for China's broadcasting industry regulator.
 Further career paths have included performing arts management, museum and gallery management, arts funding, cultural industries development, film distribution, freelance research and creative business development.
 A number of our students have gone on to do further academic research.